 It may help to wrap or splint the area around the hematoma to keep the blood vessel from reopening as it heals.
-A doctor will give a person specific instructions on how to do this if it is necessary.
+A healthcare professional can give a person specific instructions on how to do this if it is necessary.

 Doctors may recommend some over-the-counter or prescription pain relievers if the injury is painful.
 They will usually advise a person to avoid certain pain relievers, such as aspirin, which thin the blood and may make the hematoma worse.

 Sometimes, a hematoma may require surgical drainage.
 Surgery may be more likely if the blood is putting pressure on the spinal cord, brain, or other organs.
 In other cases, doctors may want to drain a hematoma that is at risk of infection.

 Surgical treatment may not be necessary in all cases, even when the hematoma is inside the skull.
 For example, in a 2015 study of people with a subdural hematoma, the authors noted that the majority received conservative treatment.
 Only 6.5% of these individuals required surgical treatment at a later stage.

 In rare cases, the hematoma may carry on growing as the damaged blood vessel continues to let out more blood.
 The result is a mix of old and new blood that may require complete removal.